What is “real” maple syrup? When is maple syrup made? How are trees tapped? What are maple syrup’s health benefits? Discover nature’s liquid gold!

 - The sap is clear and almost tasteless—and very low in sugar content.
 Boil the sap to evaporate the water, producing a liquid with the characteristic flavor and color of maple syrup and a sugar content of 60 percent.

+Yes, maple syrup has a long culinary history.
 Native Americans used maple syrup both as a food and as a medicine—and taught the age-old process of sugaring to the colonists.

 Maple syrup contains fewer calories and a higher concentration of minerals than honey.
 It’s an excellent source of manganese and a good source of zinc, which sweetens your antioxidant defenses, your heart, and your immune system.
 It may even have special benefits for men’s reproductive health.